Qtest Private Slots

 The following command line options control benchmark testing:

-Sets the minimum acceptable total for repeated executions of a test function.
+Sets the minimum acceptable total for repeated executions of a test function.-iterations

 Outputs verbose benchmarking information.